0xCB-dev/docs.keeb.supply/content/0xcb-static/assembly/index.md

 toc: true
 ---

 <br>Here we will go over all the steps you need to follow after you have soldered the PCB!
-Before you do that please plug in your PCB now and check that everythings works.
-Please also use the Matrix tester in VIA for that.
 ![topdown-ic](topdown-ic.jpg)

 <br>Get your soldered PCB and the switch plate.
 In the next step we will solder in the switches.
 So if you plan to Mill-Max your Static please do that now!